Mikhail-M12/NoSquint-Plus-legacy-/README.md

  For installation download xpi-file and open it in browser.

  You can also download version 56.1(L) for Waterfox Classic and Firefox <=56.
-It's original NoSquint Plus 56.1 with modification: 1) "Time bomb" removed; 2) Autoupdating is disabled; 3) Russian localization added.
+It's original NoSquint Plus 56.1 with modifications: 1) "Time bomb" removed; 2) Autoupdating is disabled; 3) Russian localization added.